yoon-group/yoon-group.github.io/_news/announcement_madison.md

 inline: true
 ---

-Madison joined the group as a Research Scientist.
+Madison joined the group as an Assistant Scientist.
 Welcome Madison!